hrldcpr/blog/_posts/2022-01-31-turing-machine-halting-in-lean.md

 ## Basic definitions

-There's some existing Turing machinery in the Lean community's amazing library mathlib, so first we import that:
+There's some existing Turing machinery in the Lean community's extensive *mathlib* library, so first we import that:
 ```lean
 import computability.turing_machine
 ```